Tensor Eigenvalue Complementarity Problems: Introduction

-For $(\lambda, x)$ satisfying \reff{TEiCP}, $\lambda$ is called a complementary eigenvalue of $(\mathcal{A},\mathcal{B})$ and $x$ is called the associated complementary eigenvector.
+For such a pair $(\lambda, x)$, $\lambda$ is called a complementary eigenvalue of $(\mathcal{A},\mathcal{B})$ and $x$ is called the associated complementary eigenvector.
 For convenience, the complementary eigenvalues and eigenvectors are respectively called {\it C-eigenvalues and C-eigenvectors}.
 The above $(\lmd, x)$ is called a {\it C-eigenpair}.
 Clearly, when $m=2$, the TEiCP is reduced to the classical matrix eigenvalue complementarity problem.
 TEiCPs have wide applications such as higher-order Markov chains \cite{Ng2009}, magnetic resonance imaging \cite{Qi2010}.
 We refer to \cite{Chen2015,Ling2015} for more applications of TEiCPs.

 In the existing references (cf.~\cite{Ling2015}), C-eigenvalues defined as in \reff{TEiCP} are also called {\it Pareto-eigenvalues}.
-Indeed, Ling et al.~\cite{Ling2015} considered more general tensor eigenvalue complementarity problems, where the condition $x \geq 0$ is replaced by $x \in K$ and $ \lmd \mB x^{m-1} - \mA x^{m-1} \geq 0$ is replaced by $ \lmd \mB x^{m-1} - \mA x^{m-1} \in K^*$.
+Indeed, Ling et al.~\cite{Ling2015} considered more general tensor eigenvalue complementarity problems, where the conditions $x \geq 0$ and $\lmd \mB x^{m-1} - \mA x^{m-1} \geq 0$ are replaced by

 Here, $K$ is a closed convex cone and $K^*$ is the dual cone.
 In \cite{Ling2015}, it was shown that the TEiCP has at least one solution, under the assumption that $\mathcal{B}x^m \neq 0$ for all $ x \in \mathbb{R}_+^n \setminus \{0\}$.
-They also gave an upper bound for the number of C-eigenvalues, for nonsingular tensor pairs $(\mA, \mB)$.
+They also gave an upper bound for the number of C-eigenvalues, for nonsingular tensor pairs $(\mA, \mB)$ (see \S\ref{ssc:teigvec} for the definition).
 Moreover, a scaling-and-projection algorithm was given for solving TEiCPs.
-Recently, Chen et al.~\cite{Chen2015} has further new work on TEiCPs.
+Recently, Chen et al.~\cite{Chen2015} have further new work on TEiCPs.
 When the tensors are symmetric, they reformulated the problem as nonlinear optimization and then proposed a shifted projected power method.
 Chen and Qi~\cite{ChenQi2015} reformulated the TEiCP as a system of nonlinear equations and proposed a damped semi-smooth Newton method for solving it.
 Some properties of Pareto-eigenvalues are further studied in \cite{Xu2015}.
 Generally, the tensor eigenvalue complementarity problem is difficult to solve.
 It is also NP-hard, since the TEiCP includes the MEiCP as a special case.